Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 1. A Clothing Iron Uses More Electricity Than a Vacuum

 Though vacuums are larger than clothing irons, they consume less energy than the latter.
 Vacuums consume 0.75 kWh per hour while clothing irons use 1.08 kWh per hour.
+Also, the electricity consumption of an electric blanket is 200 watts.

 The energy consumption means that vacuums cost $0.10 per hour to operate while the iron requires $0.14 per hour.